 NOTE 1: In case of EAS IP Replacement (see 6.3.3.1) the support for EAS rediscovery indication procedure is not required.

-NOTE 2: It depends on the UE implementation that the indication and impact field trigger an EAS Rediscovery procedure for the application.
-If the EAS rediscovery indication is not sent to the UE Application Layer or to the UE OS, then the DNS query to discover a new EAS is triggered only when the Application Layer DNS cache or the OS cache expires.
-For more information see Annex C
+NOTE 2: Depending on the UE implementation, the EAS rediscovery indication triggers an EAS Rediscovery procedure.
+If the EAS rediscovery indication is not sent to the UE Application Layer or to the UE OS, then the DNS query to discover a new EAS is triggered if the IP flow(s) is(are) terminated or via application implemenatation means.
+If DNS cache has not expiredin Application Layer or the OS, the triggered re-discovery may lead to the same EAS.
+For more information see Annex C.